-As set out in the LME Strategic Pathway in September 2017 we are in the process of delivering new risk-management tools for electric vehicle (EV) battery materials markets.
+As set out in the LME Strategic Pathway in September 2017 we are in the process of delivering new risk-management tools for battery materials and electric vehicle (EV) industries.

-We are working with global market participants along the value chain to identify and serve the industry’s evolving risk management requirements.
-Some key battery metals such as nickel, copper, cobalt and aluminium are already well established on the LME.
-Our aim is to launch new futures contracts covering one, some or all of these EV materials: lithium, cobalt, nickel sulphate, graphite and manganese.
+We are working with global market participants along the value chain to identify and serve the evolving risk management requirements of these industries.
+Some key battery metals such as nickel, lead, copper, cobalt and aluminium are already well established on the LME.
+Our aim is to launch new futures contracts to provide further hedging and trading opportunities for battery materials, starting with our cash-settled LME Cobalt (Fastmarkets MB) contract, and working in partnership with Fastmarkets MB to develop a transparent and robust pricing solution for lithium.

 With over 140 years at the heart of global metals markets, the LME is uniquely placed to provide effective risk-management solutions for the whole EV value chain, from miners through to the end users.
 As an independent infrastructure provider servicing the global industry the LME is able to help identify, shape and consolidate the divergent and often competing views of the EV market.

-Over the past 18 months the London Metal Exchange (LME) has been working closely with the global lithium industry to discuss their needs for transparent and robust pricing solutions.
+The London Metal Exchange (LME) is working closely with the global lithium industry to discuss their needs for transparent and robust pricing solutions.
 Unprecedented lithium price volatility, driven particularly by EV battery demand, has significantly increased market need for effective pricing and price risk-management tools.

 As always, the LME is working closely with industry to design effective products which best meet market requirements.
 In 2018 we tendered a request for proposal with leading price reporting agencies (PRAs) with the objective of selecting the lithium market’s preferred price assessment provider.